ray-project/ray/doc/source/ray-core/configure.rst

 ------------------

 Ray can be configured to use TLS on it's gRPC channels.
-This means that connecting to the Ray head will require an appropriate set of credentials and also that data exchanged between various processes (client, head, workers) will be encrypted.
+This means that connecting to the Ray head requires an appropriate set of credentials and also that data exchanged between various processes (client, head, workers) is encrypted.

-In TLS, the private key and public key are used for encryption and decryption, in which the former is kept secret by the owner and the latter is shared with the other party.
-This pattern is to make sure that only the intended recipient can read the message.
+In TLS, the private key and public key are used for encryption and decryption.
+The former is kept secret by the owner and the latter is shared with the other party.
+This pattern ensures that only the intended recipient can read the message.

 A Certificate Authority (CA) is a trusted third party that certifies the identity of the public key owner.
 The digital certificate issued by the CA contains the public key itself,